One new COVID-19 case in Haldimand-Norfolk

 Article content

-There was one new COVID-19 case reported Tuesday by the Haldimand Norfolk Health Unit in the past 24 hours.
+The Haldimand Norfolk Health Unit reported Wednesday one new COVID-19 case in the past 24 hours.

 Advertisement